SpeedyWeather/SpeedyWeather.jl/docs/src/land_sea_mask.md

 - 1 indicates land
 - 0 indicates ocean
-- (0,1) indicates a grid-cell partially covered by ocean and land
+- a value in between indicates a grid-cell partially covered by ocean and land

 The land-sea mask determines solely how to weight the surface fluxes coming from land or from the ocean.
 For the sensible heat fluxes this uses